danielabar/meblog/src/markdown/rails-dependent-destroy.md

 The combination of `dependent: :delete` on `belongs_to` and `dependent: :restrict_with_exception` on `has_many` behave the same as if each option was specified independently and the other side was not specified.

-### 18: Belongs to Delete and Has Many Restrict With Error
+### 18: Belongs to Delete Has Many Restrict With Error

 In this case, the `delete` option is specified on Book and `restrict_with_error` option is specified on Author: